 What Are Their Beliefs?

 As with most of modern-day India, the Lohar are almost completely Hindu.
-Hinduists believe in and worship millions of gods, the most important of which is Brahman.
+Hinduists believe in and worship millions of gods, the most important of which is Brahmin.
 To them, salvation means escaping from the seemingly endless cycle of death and reincarnation (the principle that you are reborn as another person or even an animal after you die).
 This escape is achieved through knowledge, devotion, and deeds.

 What Are Their Needs?